Best Weekend Getaways From Boise

-Idaho City is a historic gold mining community that serves as the county seat of Boise County, Idaho, United States, located about 36 miles northeast of Boise.
+Idaho City is a historic gold mining community that serves as the county seat of Boise County, Idaho located about 36 miles northeast of Boise.

-Visit Idaho City, and you can stroll along the planked boardwalks that formerly rang beneath the boots of rough-and-tumble miners or walk by the “Merc,” where it once cost a pinch of gold to buy an apple.
-On a walk through the town, curious explorers can peek through the bars of the old jail, where desperadoes carved their names into the thick wooden walls, or stop by the Boise Basin Museum’s excellent collection of gold rush memorabilia and gain a new understanding of life in the 1860s.
+Visit Idaho City and you can stroll along the planked boardwalks that formerly rang beneath the boots of rough-and-tumble miners or walk by the “Merc,” where it once cost a pinch of gold to buy an apple.
+On a walk through the town, curious explorers can peek through the bars of the old jail where desperadoes carved their names into the thick wooden walls.
+Or they can stop by the Boise Basin Museum’s excellent collection of gold rush memorabilia and gain a new understanding of life in the 1860s.